Imeneallouche/Team-13/Crypto/ceasar_cipher/instruction.md

 ### Hint:

 1. Remember, every emperor has his day, and for this message, it’s thrice counted.
+2. number range: 1-9
-2. changes without the shift:
+3. changes without the shift:
    - 'e' = '3'
    - 'i' = '1'
    - 's' = '5'